 Online - Los Angeles - Chicago - Washington D.C.

 The Ph.D.
-Business Psychology (Consulting Track) is a post-master’s doctoral program that trains doctoral-level psychologists for a career in academic research as well as for corporate, consulting, and other work settings.
-The curriculum is a unique blend of clinical and organizational psychology integrated with business courses that prepares students to conduct empirical research with a multi-disciplinary approach that contributes to the body of knowledge referenced to solve individual, group and organizational problems in business environments, The program combines research skills with psychological theory to help graduates succeed in their roles as academicians, organizational leaders, or consultants.
+Business Psychology (Consulting Track) is a post-master’s doctoral program that trains doctoral-level professionals for a career in academic research as well as for corporate, consulting, and other work settings.
+The curriculum is a unique blend of business and organizational psychology that prepares students to conduct empirical research with a multi-disciplinary approach that contributes to the body of knowledge referenced to solve individual, group and organizational problems in business environments.
+The program combines research skills with psychological theory to help graduates succeed in their roles as academicians, organizational leaders, or consultants.

 The online program meets primarily online, with two face-to-face residencies typically in Chicago.
 Residencies are mandatory and are required for graduation.
 Courses meet online in 7 week terms, six (6) terms a year, for three(3) years.
 Students are enrolled in one course per term.
 In addition, students are required to pass a comprehensive exam and to successfully complete a dissertation to graduate.